Gabriela Knutson: Professional

-Knutson made her WTA Tour main-draw debut at the 2023 Prague Open, after defeating Greet Minnen and Naiktha Bains in qualifying, before losing in the first round to Tereza Martincova in three sets.
+Knutson made her WTA Tour main-draw debut at the 2023 Prague Open, after defeating Greet Minnen and Naiktha Bains in qualifying, before losing in the first round to Tereza Martincová, in three sets.

 She was offered a wildcard for the main draw of the 2023 US Open but declined, as it was conditional on switching her sporting nationality to the United States.

+Knutson played her second WTA Tour main draw at the 2026 ASB Classic in Auckland, after defeating Leyre Romero Gormaz and Maja Chwalinska in qualifying, before losing in the first round to third seed Iva Jovic, in three sets.

 Performance timeline

 Only main-draw results in WTA Tour and Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.